-Le Bonheur offers a comprehensive guide (pdf) to your stay (Spanish version).
-You will receive it when you arrive in your child’s hospital room.
-Use it to discover hospital amenities, learn about the staff caring for your child, and to write down any notes or questions you may have during your stay.
-It is yours to keep.
+Le Bonheur offers a comprehensive guide (pdf) to your stay (Spanish version) that includes information about hospital amenities, your child's care team and more.
+Guides can be found in each patient room and are yours to keep.
 Le Bonheur also offers a floor-by-floor map (pdf) of the hospital to help you find your way.

 Our hope is that your child’s stay with us exceeds your expectations.
 However, if you have questions or concerns, please speak with your child’s nurse first.
-If there is a problem that is not being resolved, then you may ask to speak with the nursing leader on your floor or unit, or the Le Bonheur patient advocate.
-Our patient advocate serves as a liaison between the staff and families, and can assist in problem resolution.
+If there is a problem that is not being resolved, ask to speak with the nursing leader on your floor or unit or the Le Bonheur patient advocate.
+Our patient advocate serves as a liaison between the staff and families and can assist in problem resolution.
 The patient advocate can be reached at 901-287-6350.

 As your child gets better, we’ll work with you and your family to prepare for a safe return home.
 Your child’s nurse will talk with you about any home care needs, at-home medications and follow-up visits with the doctor.
 The nurse will also tell you who to call if you have any questions or problems at home.

-If your child’s doctor has prescribed medicines for your child to use after leaving the hospital, you may pick them up at the Le Bonheur outpatient pharmacy or you may have your prescription(s) filled at another pharmacy.
+If your child’s doctor has prescribed medicines for your child to use after leaving the hospital, you may pick them up at the Le Bonheur outpatient pharmacy or your preferred pharmacy.

-After you get home you might have questions regarding your medical record or your bill.
-Additionally, many Le Bonheur families are interested in volunteering or giving back to the hospital after their stay.
-For more information on how to help, click here.
+After you get home, you might have questions regarding your medical record or your bill.
+Inpatient families are now able to access their child's medical record online and will receive information about how to do so upon discharge.